Learning Lens Blur Fields: Image Acquisition Procedure

 \section{Image Acquisition Procedure}

 We describe the procedure to acquire the blur-free and captured blurry images of the calibration patterns used to optimize the lens blur field.
 The steps of the procedure are outlined in \cref{fig:setup} (A) and consist of first computing the blur-free calibration image by applying (1) perspective projection via homography, (2) lens distortion, and (3) radiometric compensation to the scene-plane albedo $A$.
-We also capture the blurry images of the calibration patterns displayed on a monitor using a procedure outlined in this .